-You have decided to look further into participating in a research study and are anticipating the benefits you may experience.
+You have decided to add the possibility of a trial to your list of treatment or care options and want to look further into the benefits as part of a research study.
 The first step is to identify if there are any current trials that are recruiting new patients that match your medical situation.

-Although there is no single source, there are web matching tools as well as organizations that can help you sort through the treatment and nontreatment trial options.
+Although there is no single source, there are web matching tools as well as organizations that can help you sort through the treatment and non-treatment trial options.
 When you have identified those that you meet the basic eligibility for, your doctor or the contact person for the trial can help you understand the medical terms.

-While you don't need your doctor's permission to consider or engage in a trial, you will want to keep them advised of your ultimate decision so that your medical records will reflect all of the care or treatment vou receive.
+While you don't need your doctor's permission to consider or engage in a trial, you will want to keep them advised of your ultimate decision so that your medical records will reflect all of the care or treatment you receive.